DennisD2/tomorrow/src/morrow/sa9054-info.md

 mr90xx_MeasureAmplWithFreq() to execute a measurement and to provide output data.
 ```

-I copied the decompiled code from the DLL library file to the clean file pnp.c
-I wrote down main.c that calls mr90xx_init().
-The compile+linking step then throwed out all undefined symbols.
+I wrote down main.c that only calls mr90xx_init().
+The compile+linking step then throwed
+out all undefined symbols.
 These were functions and global variables.

-In the next step, I copied all undefined symbols from the decompilation files to the clean room files and restart compile+linking step.
+In the next step, I copied all undefined symbols from the decompilation files to the clean room files (pnp.c, sa.c and visa.c) and restart compile+linking step.
 This gave another list of undefined symbols.

 The last step was repeated until there are no missing symbols anymore.

-The code result is then compiled on the target platform and the working code is examined and corrected until it is assumed that the code
+The code result was then compiled on the target platform and the working code is examined and corrected until it is assumed that the code
 is doing the correct thing.

+After that, I added the next API function to pnp.c and repeated all steps.
+This was done for all four mr90xx*() functions listed above.

 The sometimes funny looking decompiled C source can often be replaced with a much shorter 'human' implementation then.

-After all these steps, the next function is added to pnp.c and all steps are repeated with the newly added function.
+The RetDec decompilation was in the following cases usually wrong:

+- Use of double values (64 bit floats) as variables or function arguments
+- Use of globally defined arrays

+So, all code that contained doubles and global arrays needed to be rechecked with IDA tool.
+From the x86 op codes, the correct C code was then derived.
+The point s is, that this process needs much time.
+You may spend a whole day and more on a single, but complex 50 line C code function.

 To allow compile+linking step on my Linux PC (which is much faster than the VXI controller board) I created a mock implementation
 of the Word Serial Protocol with fake device registers of the Spectrum Analyzer.
 This allowed me to use gdb for debugging.
 On the target platform, gdb failed to work (which is very sad in such a case).
 So it was very important to have at least a complete debugging enviroment even be it on another platform.
 This allowed me to trace many bugs in the source even before it run on the target platform.